FORTH-ModelBasedTracker/HandTracker/README.md

 conda install numpy
 ```

+Also, download and install SDK and drivers from [the download section](#download).

 ### Usage

-Make sure the current working directory is the root of HandTracker.
+Make sure the current working directory is the root of HandTracker and that <tt>MBV_LIBS</tt> is set.
 Also make sure to have a working installation of OpenNI 1.x (SDK and drivers).

 Run the `runme.sh` (Ubuntu) or `runme.bat` (Windows) script to test the hand tracker.
 Press `s` to stop/start 3D hand tracking.